 MIT students, faculty, and staff are encouraged to apply for grants from the Council for the Arts at MIT to support arts projects in all disciplines that offer the MIT community opportunities to create, participate in and learn about the arts.

-The deadline for the next application cycle is Friday, February 10, 2017.
-Applications will be reviewed on Monday, March 6, 2017 and applicants must be available for an in-person interview between 9-11:30 am that day.
+The deadline for the next application cycle is Wednesday, April 12, 2017.
+Applications will be reviewed on Wednesday, May 3, 2017 and applicants must be available for an in-person interview between 9 am and noon that day.

 First time applicants are required to meet with Rachel Bennett to discuss their project (repeat applicants are welcome to schedule time as well.)
 To schedule your appointment, please use the Doodle poll here.